 Once you open a bank account in the U.S., you'll be able to start receiving money.
 Most major banks in the U.S. allow customers to receive international wire transfers.
 If your family plans to wire money to you, check your bank's website for instructions or talk with the banker who helps you open your account.
 You will also be able to receive payment by direct deposit.
 Direct deposit is a payment system in which you provide your employer with your bank account and routing number, and your employer sends your payment directly to your bank account.
 You can find your bank account and routing numbers at the bottom of your checks.
 All student jobs on campus are paid by direct deposit.

-Most Americans don't carry a lot of cash -- instead, Americans tend to use debit cards, credit cards, or checks when they're out shopping or eating.
+Most Americans don't carry a lot of cash—instead, Americans tend to use debit cards, credit cards, or checks when they're out shopping or eating.
 If possible, we recommend bringing a small amount of cash and using a credit card, debit card, or traveler's checks for any immediate expenses you have.
-You'll be able to open a bank account during International Student Orientation on Monday, September 8, but please keep in mind that it could take several business days for a wire transfer to reach you, if your family plan to send one.
+You'll be able to open a bank account during the International Pre-Orientation Program (IPOP) for new international students, but please keep in mind that it could take several business days for a wire transfer to reach you, if your family plans to send one.